pottekkat/personal-website/content/now.md

 ## Side Projects and Hobbies

-I'm exclusively working on my side projects now.
-Some are really side quests with the potential to become the main storyline.
+It's challenging to maintain hobbies right now due to the intensity of my work.
+But the work feels like play, and I end up spending most of my time on it anyway.

-A lot of my hobbies, like playing my bass guitar, have reduced significantly.
+Many of my hobbies, like playing my bass guitar, have decreased significantly.
 I plan to spend more time on my hobbies after a few months.